Brazilian currency

-The Brazilian currency has been renamed and redefined several times through its history.
-Since 1994, the official one is the Brazilian real (plural reais, with symbol R$ and ISO code BRL.
+There have been nine different units of Brazilian currency in sequence over the country's history: the Portuguese and first Brazilian real (plural réis); 3 different types of cruzeiros; the cruzado; the novo cruzado; the cruzeiro real, and since 1994, the second incarnation of the Brazilian real (plural reais), with the symbol R$ and the ISO code BRL.

 Historical currencies

+While Portuguese settlers used Réis coins from Portugal, Dutch settlers occupying Northeastern Brazil used guilders.
+In 1645, the colony faced an economic crisis and, with a lack of financial support from the mainland and the need to pay for troops fighting Portuguese settlers, the local Dutch administration struck the first ever coins in Brazilian land, repurposing gold coming from the Dutch Guinea.
+A few years later, in 1654, in an increasingly worse situation, coins were again minted to pay off debt, but this time with silver from the administrators' own coffers.

 Note that the dates of various currencies overlap.
 For example, the cruzeiro novo was still legal tender for 2 years after the second cruzeiro was introduced.

 Not considering inflation, one modern Brazilian real is equivalent to 2,750,000,000,000,000,000 times the old real, that is, 2.75e18 (2.75 quintillion) réis.

 Before leaving Brazil in 1821, the Portuguese royal court withdrew all the bullion currency it could from banks in exchange for what would become worthless bond notes;

 Banknotes

 The following tables indicate what banknotes were present in each of the currencies of Brazil, except for the provisional issues of banknotes to exchange gold in the colonial period: